History and Facilities

 East; and terrain representative of the North German Plain and central Europe.

-These areas are all within the contiguous test boundaries of NATC.
+These areas are all within the contiguous test boundaries of NATC (6,200 deeded acres and access to a million acres of public land.
 The amount

 and variation of terrain is extensive, and virtually any required terrain

 configuration can be simulated naturally without major construction cost.

 course conditions are controlled to provide year-round consistent and repeatable